jkeifer/410Exercises/Exercise1/README.md

 **Instructions**

-THe first purpose of this exercise is to provide an example of a simple script that uses arcpy cursors and geometry objects.
+The first purpose of this exercise is to provide an example of a simple script that uses arcpy cursors and geometry objects.
 To that end, a PDF of such a python script is provided.
 However, while the logic and program flow is correct and complete,